zapstore/zapstore-cli/README.md

 You can replace captured groups in `executables`.

-Publishing is hard-coded to `relay.zap.store` for now.
-Your pubkey must be whitelisted by zap.store in order for your events to be accepted.
+Publishing is hard-coded to `relay.zapstore.dev` for now.
+Your pubkey must be whitelisted by zapstore in order for your events to be accepted.
 Get in touch!